jcurve/ruby/README.md

 # Ruby Style Guide

-This is [Airbnb's Ruby Style Guide](https://github.com/airbnb/ruby), modified by us to cater to our need.
+This is a fork from [Airbnb's Ruby Style Guide](https://github.com/airbnb/ruby), modified by us to cater to our need.
 Feel free to change/add/discuss new ideas as we go.

 ## Table of Contents
   1. [Whitespace](#whitespace)